Collector3/ConicalOne/README.md

 Use ConicalPlatedForPrinting.stl to 3D print.
 The individual objects are available as well.

-Add quality 608 bearings for smooth feeding.
+# Installation

-When mounting a spool, the arms might snag slightly on the sides if the arms spaced too tightly.
-Post installation, give it a slight spin to test and adjust as needed with the spool mounted.
+When mounting a spool, the arms might snag slightly on the sides if the arms are spaced too tightly.
+Post installation, give it a spin to test and adjust as needed with the spool mounted.